 If you’re thinking about quitting, plan ahead and seek support to increase your chances of success.

 Water makes up about 80 percent of your body’s cartilage (the flexible, connective tissue that cushions your joints).
-If you don’t stay well-hydrated, your body will pull water from cartilage and other areas, he says.
-This can wreak havoc on your joints.
+If you don’t stay well-hydrated, your body will pull water from cartilage and other areas, Dr King says, which can wreak havoc on your joints.